Offline

 Update a style pack

 To maintain the integrity of a style package, the map style that belongs to an offline pack will not be automatically updated if a user returns to an area with network services and views the map while connected.
-This includes loaded sources, glyphs, and sprites.
+This includes loaded sources, glyphs, sprites and 3D models.

 Update a region